matthiaslang/jackychess/readme.md

 Simply add the engine to your prefered UCI Gui Client and then you should be ready to use it.
 You should have several UCI options able to set in the UI then.

+## Rating

+The engine has a ELO rating of 1455 in the CCLR Blitz index, see http://ccrl.chessdom.com/ccrl/404/

 ## License